 Finally, the Article highlights the limitations of event studies – what they can and cannot prove – and explains how those limitations relate to the legal issues for which they are introduced.
 These limitations bear upon important normative questions about the role event studies should play in securities fraud litigation.

 Fisch, Jill E.; Gelbach, Jonah B.; and Klick, Jonathan, "The Logic and Limits of Event Studies in Securities Fraud Litigation" (2018).
-Faculty Scholarship.
+Faculty Scholarship at Penn Law.
 1655.

 Civil Procedure Commons, Courts Commons, Econometrics Commons, Evidence Commons, Law and Economics Commons, Litigation Commons, Securities Law Commons, Statistical Methodology Commons, Supreme Court of the United States Commons